samueladesoga/samblog/content/posts/usable-useful-valuable.md

 ##### Usable
 For a product, A usable product is one that is fit for use and there is a closely associated measure for Usability known as "Ease of Use".

-On a mobile phone, a browser can referred to be "Usable" because a user can minimise a browser using a gestures such as the swipe.
+On a mobile phone, a browser can referred to be "Usable" because a user can minimise the browser using a gestures such as the swipe.
 If the browser is missing such a feature, then this could referred as a defect and in effect the browser is not usable.
 (Note: This is debatable, as a user could still browse but just not able to do anything else.)

-In the scrum guide, there are multiple mentions of a Usable Increment as an outcome of a Sprint which implies that the "Definition of Done" must include conditions to ensure a Usable Increment is created for each Sprint.
+The "Definition of Done" which is a commitment for an Increment should include statement that ensure that the Developers are able to produce a Usable Increment each Sprint.

 ##### Useful